Conditional functions

 The function accepts 2N+1 parameters:

-• cond_N: The N-th evaluated condition which controls if then_N is returned.
+• cond_N: The N-th condition to evaluate.

 Example